shrader/quiz-show/conceptual.md

 ## CSS

 ### What are differences between ``display: inline`` and ``display: block``?
+Inline elements only take up as much room as they need and they go side by side with other inline elements.
+Block elements take up 100% of the parent width by default (but can be changed).
+Block elements also start on a seperate line not side by side.

 ### What are some advantages to using a CSS framework like Twitter Bootstrap?
+Frameworks come with many premade CSS classes that can make your life easier especially with common things you might want to do.
+It can also make it easier to understand whats going.
+If you're familiar with Bootstrap you can often get an idea of what the CSS is doing just by looking at the class names.
+Frameworks can also help standardize styling on large team projects.
 ---

 ## jQuery

 ### What is jQuery?
+jQuery is a library that makes it easier to manipulate the DOM, and do things like select elements and adding animations or event listeners to them, among other things.

 ### What are differences between finding things with
 `document.querySelector(".book")` and `$(".book")`?

+The query selector just returns that element.
+Using $("selector") returns a jQuery object which has lots of properties and methods you can use.
 ---

 ## Advanced JavaScript